cbreathnach/DME-Detection/README.md

 7. R files used to generate confidence intervals.
 Packages used: epiR (version 2.0.77) and pROC (1.18.5).

+8. Prediction files directory, including the results from the test data.

-8. This readme file as a list of contents.
+9. This readme file as a list of contents.